SAP-archive/cloud-sample-spaceflight-java/-exercises-/02-Deploy/README.md

    <p align="center"><img width="480" src="res/pic303.png" alt="Log on to create destination"> </p>

+   > This double login will become superfluous in future versions of Web IDE.

 4. Once the app is created, a browser window will be opened.
 There, click on the first tile named `app`.

    <p align="center"><img width="480" src="res/pic304.png" alt="Select the tile named 'app'"> </p>